mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 When your healthcare team sees that you are ready, they will allow you to return home.
 You and your caregiver will check out of your apartment or hotel.
 You will still visit the clinic, but less frequently&mdash;every other day, then twice a week etc.

-### Visits to the Outpatient BMT Clinic
-<p class="question">Once patients return home, how often do they return to the clinic?</p>

-### Returning Home
 Before you return home, it's important that you and your caregiver prepare.
 We have prepared a guide called [Returning Home after your Autologous Transplant](returning-home-after-your-autologous-transplant).
 It is included at the end of this guide.

 ## Additional Resources
 Document to be included along with this guide, as appendices:

 * Transplant Resources - Included by Sheila in her feedback
 * 10 Tips for Caregivers - Included by Sheila in her feedback
+* BMT Emergency Guide
-* Guide for Caregivers
+** Guide for Caregivers
-* Sexual Activity During Cancer Treatment: Information for Women
-* Sexual Activity During Cancer Treatment: Information for Men
-* Sexual Health and Intimacy (MSKCC Pt Ed Fact card)
+** Sexual Activity During Cancer Treatment: Information for Women ** Sexual Activity During Cancer Treatment: Information for Men ** Sexual Health and Intimacy (MSKCC Pt Ed Fact card)
 * Guide to Low Microbial Diet - http://patiented.herokuapp.com/articles/low microbial-diet
-* Caring for your Central Venous Catheter - http://patiented.herokuapp.com/articles/caring-for-your-central-venous-catheter-with-map
+** Caring for your Central Venous Catheter - http://patiented.herokuapp.com/articles/caring-for-your-central-venous-catheter-with-map
-* Memorial Sloan-Kettering Cancer Center Support Services - http://patiented.herokuapp.com/articles/mskcc-support-resources
+** Memorial Sloan-Kettering Cancer Center Support Services - http://patiented.herokuapp.com/articles/mskcc-support-resources
-* Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe http://patiented.herokuapp.com/articles/directions-for-giving-an-injection-below-the-skin-with-neupogen-in-a-pre-filled-syringe
+** Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe http://patiented.herokuapp.com/articles/directions-for-giving-an-injection-below-the-skin-with-neupogen-in-a-pre-filled-syringe
 * Drug Fact Sheet - Melphalan (Alkeran<sup>&trade;</sup>)
 * Drug Fact Sheet - Plerixafor (Mozobil<sup>&trade;</sup>)
-* Fertility and Cancer Treatment - Information for Women http://patiented.herokuapp.com/articles/fertility-and-cancer-treatment-information-for-women
-* Fertility and Cancer Treatment - Information for Men http://patiented.herokuapp.com/articles/fertility-and-cancer-treatment-information-for-women
+** Fertility and Cancer Treatment - Information for Women http://patiented.herokuapp.com/articles/fertility-and-cancer-treatment-information-for-women ** Fertility and Cancer Treatment - Information for Men http://patiented.herokuapp.com/articles/fertility-and-cancer-treatment-information-for-women
+* Building Your Family After Cancer Treatment:
+Options for Women?
-* Selecting a Reproductive Endocrinologist or Fertility Center http://patiented.herokuapp.com/articles/selecting-a-reproductive-endocrinologist-fertility-center
+** Selecting a Reproductive Endocrinologist or Fertility Center http://patiented.herokuapp.com/articles/selecting-a-reproductive-endocrinologist-fertility-center ** Sperm Banking http://patiented.herokuapp.com/articles/sperm-bank
-* Sperm Banking
-http://patiented.herokuapp.com/articles/sperm-bank
 * Resources for Wigs and Hairpieces http://patiented.herokuapp.com/articles/wig-and-hairpiece-resources